top of page

 Primary Goal

-The primary goal of Maranathan Academy, is to break cyclical dependency on government assistanc, that has plagued the families of critically at-risk youth for generations.
+The primary goal of Maranathan Academy, is to break intergenerational, cyclical dependency on government assistance, which plagues the critically at-risk populace.

 Critically at-risk students belong to a subcategory of the “at–risk” student classification.
 Their lives are fraught with challenges, e.g., nonexistent or extremely weak support systems, discouragement of academic achievement and family histories of incarceration and cyclical dependency on government assistance.
 Often written off as lost causes, these students tend to become U. S. Department of Justice statistics rather than success stories---unless they gain access to hope.